Imitation of Life (1959 film): Critical response

-Though it was not well-reviewed upon its original release and was viewed as inferior to the original 1934 film version – many critics derided the film as a "soap opera" – Imitation of Life was the sixth highest-grossing film of 1959, grossing $6.4 million.
+Although it was not well-reviewed upon its original release and was viewed as inferior to the original 1934 film version – many critics derided the film as a "soap opera" – Imitation of Life was the sixth highest-grossing film of 1959, grossing $6.4 million.
 It was Universal-International's top-grossing film that year.
 Hiro wrote that in contrast to the novel, this film and the previous film had received "far more critical attention".
 With a wider audience, the second film became "more famous" than the first.

 Both Moore and Kohner were nominated for the 1959 Academy Award for Best Supporting Actress and the 1959 Golden Globe Award for Best Supporting Actress.
 While neither actress won the Academy Award, Kohner won the Golden Globe for her performance; she also won a Globe Award for Best New Actress.
 Moore won second place in the category of Top Female Supporting Performance at the 1959 Laurel Awards, and the film won Top Drama.
-Douglas Sirk was nominated for the 1959 Directors Guild of America Award.
+Sirk was nominated for Outstanding Directing – Feature Film at the 12th Directors Guild of America Awards.